epfromer/pst-extractor/README.md

 A spec from Microsoft on the PST file format is at https://msdn.microsoft.com/en-us/library/ff385210(v=office.12).aspx.

 Start with index.ts for sample code to walk the PST and print out the folder structure.

+To Do
+- try/catch
+- dist list tests
+- debugger
+- 'not yet implemented'